DiversityDatabaseProject/Tensorflow_ObjectDetection/README.md

 - include default values to python parameters, if none given by user
 - test the bash and powershell scripts
 - add error handling in the scripts
+- check the codes for camera detection issues